FACorreiaa/skillsphere-api/README.md

 The platform uses skill matching algorithms (e.g., cosine similarity on skill vectors or embedding-based semantic matching via AI) to recommend partners.
 It's designed for the gig economy, where users can discover, exchange, and even certify skills in a freemium model.

+## Architecture & Current Focus
+- **Proto source of truth**: All service definitions live in the shared [`buf.build/skillsphere/proto`](https://buf.build/skillsphere/proto) module.
+This Go repo consumes that module via Buf; no `.proto` files are committed here.
+- **Transport**: Connect RPC powers every endpoint, exposing Connect, gRPC, and gRPC-Web out of the same handlers.
+Interceptors handle JWT auth, rate limiting, tracing, Prometheus metrics, structured logging, and payload validation.
+- **Clients**: First-class Kotlin Multiplatform clients (Android/iOS, with the option for Kotlin/JS on web) consume the same proto module to stay type-safe with the backend.
+Because Connect supports HTTP/JSON, curl/HTMX/web clients can also interact without extra gateways.

 ### Key Features
 - **User Profiles**: Create detailed profiles with bio, offered/wanted skills (e.g., programming, languages, arts, cooking, fitness), proficiency levels (1-10 scale), location, and availability.
 - **Skill Matching**: Search and get recommendations using algorithms like Euclidean distance, cosine similarity, or AI embeddings for semantic matches (e.g., "ML" matches "machine learning").